Ilya246/stackl/README.md

 prepending any instruction by a minus will treat the queue in reverse (example: -3i5 will add 5 to the *front* of the queue 3 times)

 try `./stackl -f filename.cls` on the examples in the `examples` folder to try it out, also use the `-d` argument to see execution flow

+### How do I even code in this?

+run it with -d and try things until you get what you want